-This is a simple Arbi Curry made at home in Northern India.
-The hero of this curry is green chillies and the lime juice.
+This is a simple Simple Arbi (Taro Roots) Curry made at home in Northern India.
+Although the hero of this curry is green chillies and the lime juice.

 |Preparation Time:||20 minutes|